-- Take IBRANCE exactly as your healthcare provider tells you. - Take IBRANCE with food. - IBRANCE should be taken at about the same time each day. - Swallow IBRANCE capsules whole.
-Do not chew, crush or open IBRANCE capsules before swallowing them.

-- Do not take any IBRANCE capsules that are broken, cracked, or that look damaged. - Avoid grapefruit and grapefruit products during treatment with IBRANCE.
+- Take IBRANCE exactly as your healthcare provider tells you. - IBRANCE tablets may be taken with or without food. - IBRANCE should be taken at about the same time each day. - Swallow IBRANCE tablets whole.
+Do not chew, crush or split IBRANCE tablets before swallowing them. - Do not take any IBRANCE tablets that are broken, cracked, or that look damaged. - Avoid grapefruit and grapefruit products during treatment with IBRANCE.
 Grapefruit may increase the amount of IBRANCE in your blood. - Do not change your dose or stop taking IBRANCE unless your healthcare provider tells you. - If you miss a dose of IBRANCE or vomit after taking a dose of IBRANCE, do not take another dose on that day.
-Take your next dose at your regular time. - If you take too much IBRANCE, call your healthcare provider right away or go to the nearest hospital emergency room.
+Take your next dose at your regular time.

+• If you take too much IBRANCE, call your healthcare provider right away or go to the nearest hospital emergency room.